rachel-mclean/dig333-devlog/README.md

 <!-- List each Platt experiment / Monk recipe outcome, adding notes, photos, schematics, captions to show your work. -->

-(don't have materials yet but read through the text)
 1. Platt, Taste the Power (pg.
 7)
     1. Text, photos, etc.
     1. Describe the most important thing you learned (to share in class)